Frequently Asked Questions¶

 Compiled here are a set of frequently asked questions, along with answers.
 If you don’t find your question listed here then please feel free to add an issue on github.
 More questions are always welcome, and the authors will do their best to answer.
 If you feel you have a common question that isn’t answered here then please suggest that the question (and answer) be added to the FAQ when you file the issue.

 Should I normalise my features?¶

 The default answer is yes, but, of course, the real answer is “it depends”.
-If your features have meaningful relationships with one another (say, latitude and longitude vales) then normalising per feature is not a good idea.
+If your features have meaningful relationships with one another (say, latitude and longitude values) then normalising per feature is not a good idea.
 For features that are essentially independent it does make sense to get all the features on (relatively) the same scale.
 The best way to do this is to use pre-processing tools from scikit-learn.
-All the advice given there applies as sensible preprocessing for UMAP, and since UMAP is scikit-learn compatible you can put all of this together into a scikit-learn pipeline
+All the advice given there applies as sensible preprocessing for UMAP, and since UMAP is scikit-learn compatible you can put all of this together into a scikit-learn pipeline.

 Can I cluster the results of UMAP?¶